|

 • Wafer Fabrication – Semiconductor manufacturers create large

-silicon wafers, each containing multiple chips.
+silicon chip wafers, each containing multiple chips.

 • Die Cutting – The wafers are sliced into individual